chaosmaou/wivrn-guide/README.md

 ### [Half-Life: Alyx](https://store.steampowered.com/app/546560/HalfLife_Alyx/)

 Half-Life: Alyx runs very well with OpenXR and WiVRn.
 I highly recommend forcing the fidelity level to it's highest setting to prevent pop-in of textures and greatly reduce traversal and rotation stutter during gameplay.
+Also note that you need the specific Proton version listed below or you will have crashes and graphical issues.

 > PRESSURE_VESSEL_IMPORT_OPENXR_1_RUNTIMES=1 PRESSURE_VESSEL_FILESYSTEMS_RW=/var/lib/flatpak/app/io.github.wivrn.wivrn/x86_64/stable/68d7958a1999e2762b7d8d36140035b8d7286580b8f0f0c2db4ac0596891f213/files/xrizer %command% PROTON_USE_NTSYNC=1 %command% +vr_fidelity_level_auto 0 +vr_fidelity_level 3
+  - The above fidelity options will stop Alyx from using some tricks that try to help keep a stable framerate in the game.
+These often result in textures that constantly switch from high to lower resolutions, resulting in some jarring changes while in VR.
+  - Alyx doesn't run on recent version of Proton-GE or Proton Experimental.
+I have found Proton 8.0-5 to work best with the game..
+  - When loading levels in game, you will be stuck in a grey void with audio.
+You will hear a beep sound when a level is finished loaded, and can click your trigger on the right controller to load, then display should come back.

 ## Troubleshooting